• Skip to primary navigation

 Imagine walking through a cafeteria, tray in hand, being served intestines, and bloody body parts.
 The whole scene was disgusting, but so incredibly well done that I was in awe.

 I tend to walk through haunted houses having a totally different experience than most other guests.
-While those around me were screaming, I was too busy just taking it all in, admiring the well thought out decorations and room designs, and imagining how I could use the ideas for our own annual Halloween party.
-Cedar Point does such an incredible job with their haunts.
+While those around me were screaming, I was too busy just taking it all in, admiring the well-thought-out decorations and room designs, and imagining how I could use the ideas for our own annual Halloween party.
+Cedar Point does such an incredible job with its haunts.
 I was seriously impressed.

 Newly renovated Hotel Breakers at Cedar Point is decked out for Halloween.